 In Nepal, SHOPS Plus supports the goals of USAID and the government of Nepal to increase the use of and access to family planning and other health products.
-To this end, SHOPS Plus supports the Nepal Contraceptive Retail Sales Company (CRS) to market and distribute family planning, maternal, and child health products in retail outlets in 50 rural districts as part of the Ghar Ghar Maa Swasthya (GGMS) or “Healthy Homes,” project.
+To this end, SHOPS Plus supports the Nepal Contraceptive Retail Sales Company (CRS) to market and distribute family planning, and maternal and child health products in retail outlets in 50 rural districts as part of the Ghar Ghar Maa Swasthya (GGMS) or “Healthy Homes” project.
 CRS is committed to improving family planning and maternal and child health outcomes in hard-to-reach rural areas.
 To do this effectively, CRS needs to accurately monitor whether retail outlets in GGMS districts are stocking CRS products and promotional materials.
-This survey measures the availability and accessibility of family planning, maternal, and child health products, both CRS and non-CRS brands, in CRS’s six GGMS supervision areas.
+This survey measures the availability and accessibility of family planning, maternal and child health products, both CRS and non-CRS brands, in CRS’s six GGMS supervision areas.

 - Assess product availability for oral contraceptives, injectable contraceptives, condoms, oral rehydration salts, zinc, sanitary napkins, and water purification tablets, both CRS and non-CRS brands